fuzzykiller/ff-download-cleaner/README.md

 All builds currently hosted on Mozilla Add-ons were created using the legacy `cfx` tool.

 ## Future
 Development on a new version using [Web Extensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) has started.
-However, it won’t support removing downloads when Firefox is closing.
+The project is located [here](https://github.com/fuzzykiller/download-cleaner-lite).

 ## Further reading
 * [`nsINavHistoryService`](https://developer.mozilla.org/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsINavHistoryService)